feliu89/feliu89/README.md

 ## More about me:

-🚀 It motivates me to be able to design products with a good user experience, a good design and learn new technologies.
+🚀 It motivates me to be able to design products with a good user experience, a good design and learning new technologies.
 There is no greater satisfaction than bringing an idea to reality and being able to see that it is useful for other people.

 ❤ I love music, traveling, reading, dogs and the fresh mountain air.